syncfusion-content/ej2-navigations-docs/ej2-javascript/stepper/ts/step.md

 ## Validation

-Setting the `isValid` property to true for valid completion; otherwise, set it to false.
+Setting the `isValid` property to true for valid completion otherwise, set it to false.
 Indicates whether a step has met its required criteria.
-The default value is false.
+The default value is `false`.

 {% tabs %}
 {% highlight ts tabtitle="index.ts" %}